BioMedIA-MBZUAI/FissionFusion/datasets.md

 1. CIFAR-10

 For CIFAR-10, automatic dataset download is enabled and it gets downloaded into [dataset](./dataset).
 The split file is [cifar1098_idx.npy](./dataset/cifar/cifar1098_idxs.npy).
+After downloading the dataset, the data directory looks like this
+    cifar/
+    ├── cifar-10-batches-py
+    ├── cifar-10-python.tar.gz
+    ├── cifar1098_idxs.npy

 2. CIFAR-100

 For CIFAR-100, automatic dataset download is enabled and it gets downloaded into [dataset](./dataset).
 The split file is [cifar1098_idx.npy](./dataset/cifar/cifar1098_idxs.npy).
+After downloading the dataset, the data directory looks like this
+    cifar/
+    ├── cifar-100-python
+    ├── cifar-100-python.tar.gz
+    ├── cifar1098_idxs.npy